 The Residency Advisory Committee is composed of residency program directors, preceptors, and pharmacy administrators.
-The committee meets on the fourth Monday of each month.
+The committee meets on the Monday prior to the start of each new block. (roughly every 5-6 weeks).

 The council is responsible for the following: